Trump sees slowing Chinese growth pressuring Beijing on trade

 Adding to mounting pressure on China, Trump will sign an order on Monday seeking to increase the U.S. domestic content threshold for iron and steel in federal procurements, White House trade adviser Peter Navarro said on Fox News.

-The move, which aims to boost the threshold from 50 percent to 95 percent, comes amid continued concerns over overproduction by China, the world's biggest steel producer.
+The move, which aims to boost the threshold from 50% to 95%, comes amid continued concerns over overproduction by China, the world's biggest steel producer.

 Official data showed that China's daily crude steel output rose to record levels in June, according to Reuters calculations, even as anti-pollution production curbs pushed whole-month production slightly lower.